Feb. 26, 2022–Mar. 13, 2023

 Widely used in Italy from the 13th through 15th centuries, tempera fell into disuse with the introduction of oil paints from Northern Europe and its formula and technique were virtually lost.
 While British artists as early as William Blake (1757-1827) sought to recreate the pure, bright colors of Italian tempera painting, it was not until the 1844 translation of Cennino Cennini's treatise Il Libro dell’Arte (ca. 1400) into English that a full-blown revival of the medium took shape.

-General admission includes all exhibitions, galleries, and gardens.
+General admission includes all exhibitions, select galleries, and gardens.